 Tigo and Claro have the best coverage on the lake and a typical SIM package costs 150Q ($20) for limited calling and texting and 10GB of data, recharged for 99Q per month after that.
 At least twice a week both companies offer “triple saldo”, when you receive 3Q of calling credit for every 1Q you purchase.

-As is the case in most of Latin America, in Guatemala the next party or festival is always just around the corner.
+As is the case in most of Latin America, in Guatemala the next party or fiesta is always just around the corner.
 From minor religious days to sprawling annual village “ferias” (fairs) that can last several weeks, Guatemalans love their festivals.

 None bigger, of course, than the Easter celebrations that draw huge crowds to the lake each year.
 Known as Semana Santa (Holy Week), each village offers its own special take on the incredible sawdust carpet art and grandiose processions.
 Semana Santa in San Pedro and San Juan are particularly impressive and worth a visit on their own if you are able to time your trip around Easter.